ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'get_pub_keys', if the Client wishes to receive the public keys of the other nodes in the group from the KDC.
 This parameter may be present if the KDC stores the public keys of the nodes in the group and distributes them to the Client; it is useless to have here if the set of public keys of the members of the group is known in another way, e.g., it was provided by the AS.
 Note that including this parameter may result in a large message size for the following response, which can be inconvenient for resource-constrained devices.

-  The parameter's value is either the CBOR simple value Null, or a non-empty CBOR array containing the following three elements.
+  The parameter's value is either the CBOR simple value 'null' (0xf6), or a non-empty CBOR array containing the following three elements.

   - The first element, namely 'inclusion\_flag', encodes the CBOR simple value True.